 Each individual claim will be different.
 RGL’s goal is to ensure those who invested in the Woodford Equity Income Fund recover the compensation they deserve.

-Timescales will remain uncertain until the substantive legal proceedings are commenced in Court – probably during Q3 of 2022 – and the claims subsequently come before a High Court Judge for the first time to consider timeframes, which will probably be during the first half of 2023.
+Following the hiatus caused by the processes required for investors to vote on the proposed Link Scheme of Arrangement, and its subsequent approval and sanctioning by the Court, the RGL Group legal team have begun to consider and analyse how best to progress the claims against HL.
+Timescales will remain uncertain until the substantive legal proceedings are commenced in Court – probably during Q4 of 2024 – and the claims subsequently come before a High Court Judge for the first time to consider timeframes.

 The exact process of how a significant number of claims made at the same time will be dealt with by the Court will not be known until a Judge considers the relevant “case management” issues.
 This will become clearer as the proceedings advance in Court, but it is likely the Judge will decide that a small selection of claims should be considered first as “test” cases, rather than hearing all claims all at the same time.